-Following an extensive analysis of the features and capabilities of current Astrophysics and Cosmology (A&C) codes, eight flagship codes representing the state of the art of HPC in A&C, and covering 70% of the HPC A&C simulations, have been selected for the SPACE re-design activities.
+Following an extensive analysis of the features and capabilities of current Astrophysics and Cosmology (A&C) codes, seven flagship codes representing the state of the art of HPC in A&C, and covering 70% of the HPC A&C simulations, have been selected for the SPACE re-design activities.

 GAlaxies with Dark matter and Gas intEracT is one of the most used codes for large scale cosmological hydrodynamic simulations.
 It is a N-body code that solves the gravitational and hydrodynamical equations in their Lagrangian form for a large ensemble of particles.